 Active Job – Make work happen later

-Active Job is a framework for declaring jobs and making them run on a variety of queueing backends.
-These jobs can be everything from regularly scheduled clean-ups, to billing charges, to mailings.
-Anything that can be chopped up into small units of work and run in parallel, really.
+Active Job is a framework for declaring jobs and making them run on a variety of queuing backends.
+These jobs can be everything from regularly scheduled clean-ups, to billing charges, to mailings — anything that can be chopped up into small units of work and run in parallel.

-To learn how to use your preferred queueing backend see its adapter documentation at ActiveJob::QueueAdapters.
+To learn how to use your preferred queuing backend see its adapter documentation at ActiveJob::QueueAdapters.

 Declare a job like so: